Jump to

 What is future value?

-Future value (FV) is what a sum of money today will be worth at a specified future date, assuming it grows at a given rate of return.
-It is the mirror image of present value: FV rolls money forward with compounding, PV discounts it back.
-The formula is FV = PV × (1 + r)n, where PV is the amount today, r the periodic rate and n the number of periods.
+Future value (FV) is what a sum of money today will be worth at a defined date in the future, given an assumed rate of return.
+It is the mirror of present value: the same time-value-of-money logic, run forward instead of backward.
+The standard formula is FV = PV × (1 + r)n, where PV is the amount today, r the periodic rate and n the number of periods.

 A worked example